Ada-Developers-Academy/core/intro-to-functions/invoking-functions.md

 - The documentation calls the **first** argument `a`, and the **second** argument `b`.
 This is determined next to the name of the method, `random.randint(a, b)`
 - The documentation says that the responsibility of this function relies on the logic of `a <= N <= b`.
 This means that the values of `a` should be the smallest number, and `b` should be the biggest number

 When using the `randint` method, our smallest number should be positioned as the **first** argument, and our largest number should be positioned as the **second** argument.
+The output of this function will be a randomly generated integer between the values of a and b.

 ### Arguments Can Be Any Data Type